Eyüp Gondola

 The Eyüp Gondola, a.k.a.
 Eyüp–Piyerloti Aerial Cable Car, (TF2 Eyüp–Piyerloti teleferik hattı) is a two-station gondola-type line of aerial lift passenger transport system located in Eyüp district of Istanbul, Turkey.
 Opened on November 30, 2005, the 420 m long line serves the Piyerloti Hill from Eyüp at the coast of Golden Horn.
-It is operated under the line number Tf2 by Istanbul Transport Company, a subsidiary of Istanbul Metropolitan Municipality.
-The fare is paid by the contactless smart card of Istanbulkart, which is valid at all public transport in Istanbul.
+It is operated under the line number TF2 by Metro Istanbul.
+The fare is paid by the contactless smart card Istanbulkart, which is valid for all public transport in Istanbul.